microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-basic.md

     }
 {% endhighlight %}

 The **MessageReceivedAsync** method echoes the user’s input and counts the number of interactions with the user.
-If the user’s input is the word, *reset*, the method uses a [PromptDialog](/en-us/csharp/builder/sdkreference/d9/d03/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_prompt_dialog.html) to confirm that the user wants to reset the counter.
+If the user’s input is the word, *reset*, the method uses [PromptDialog](/en-us/csharp/builder/sdkreference/d9/d03/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_prompt_dialog.html) to confirm that the user wants to reset the counter.
 The method calls the IDialogContext.Wait method which suspends the bot until it receives the next message.

 {% highlight csharp %}
     public virtual async Task MessageReceivedAsync(IDialogContext context, IAwaitable<IMessageActivity> argument)